floswald/ConsProb.jl/README.md

-# Consumption / Savings problems in Economics
+# Consumption / Savings / Discrete Choice Problems

+1. Standard Lifecycle Savings
+2. Lifecycle Savings with discrete Retirement choice
+3. License

+## Standard Lifecycle Savings

 this repo has `julia` code that computes the solution to a finite time savings problem with iid or AR1 income uncertainty using 3 different methods: